EnjoyDigital/Back-to-top/README.md

-Back to top
+ED Back to top
 =========

-Back to top is exactly what it says on the tin, it adds a small button at the bottom right of the screen with an up arrow and smoothly scrolls the user back up.
+ED Back to top is exactly what it says on the tin, it adds a small button at the bottom right of the screen with an up arrow and smoothly scrolls the user back up.
 It only shows after a set distance has been scrolled.

 ###How to use